MINGxe/Mings-Weather-/Development plan.md

-Mings weather app
-present real time weather from a weather API

-Feature 1: Search weather by location(major city in Australia)

-Feature 2: Search weather by date

-Feature 3 :Display search history and result

-Feature 4: Help ( introduce each function and what command user should type)

 Development Plan

-Functionality 1: Show weather for a location
+Functionality 1: Show tempreture for a location

  Implement command check-weather to print formatted dummy weather info for Sydney. [formatting, writing stdout] Re-implement check-weather to look up real weather data from internet for Sydney today, and print it (in the same format).
 Show only basic weather data (e.g. temp). [curl, JSON manipulation]